 Nick and Andy pursue fishing as careers,

-and Katherine is working her way through college…
+and Katherine worked her way through college…

 …as a deckhand on the Marshal Tito.